okeshawarz/prospectus/keshawarz_prospectus_v2.md

 interesting questions to be asked here.
 The ones that this essay will focus mainly upon are:

-A.  **How does rent control impact the supply of housing?** -- Most of the the
+A.  **How does rent control impact the supply of housing?** -- Most of the
     theoretical and empirical work regarding rent controls, such that it exists, aims to answer this question.
 How much does rent control impact the expansion of the supply of housing?
 How does the *type* of housing, as well as its